yassa-alqess/lbsn/README.md

 - For **Development** mode:
   - Create a new file named `.env.dev` in the root directory.
-  - Copy the contents of the `.env.example` file into the `.env.dev` file:
+  - Copy the contents of the `.env.sample` file into the `.env.dev` file:

     ```bash
     cp .env.example .env.dev
     ```

   - Update the values in `.env.dev` as necessary.

 - For **Production** mode:
   - Create a new file named `.env.prod` in the root directory.
-  - Copy the contents of the `.env.example` file into the `.env.prod` file:
+  - Copy the contents of the `.env.sample` file into the `.env.prod` file:

     ```bash
     cp .env.example .env.prod
     ```

   - Update the values in `.env.prod` with production-specific values.

 - Both **Development** and **Production** modes require additional Google service keys.
 Ensure you have the required `.keys/credentials.json` for Google services available in both environments.